Skip to content Skip to footer navigation

 Need to know

-• Many involve criminals impersonating tax officials in attempts to get your money or information
+• Most tax-time scams involve criminals impersonating tax office or government officials in attempts to get your money or information

-• There are five common types of scams to look out for, each with their own red flags
+• There are five types of scams worth looking out for this year, each with their own red flags

 Tax time is a prime season for scammers.